Definition of IoT

 Keep device software and firmware updated to patch security vulnerabilities.

-Example: Updating your smart TV to the latest version prevents exploitation of old weaknesses.
+Example: Updating your smart TV to the latest software version helps fix security issues and protects it from being exploited by hackers.

 3. Encryption